Comment on page

 Illustration: Identifying question

-Adding a question that includes the phrase: “until this moment” or “so far” towards the end of the video keeps the students “on their toes” in terms of staying concentrated throughout the video.
+Adding a question that includes the phrase: “until this moment” or “so far” towards the end of the video keeps the viewers “on their toes” in terms of staying concentrated throughout the video.

 For example: “What is the uniqueness of the video from the beginning and up until this moment? “